dsanandiya/getir-code-challenge/README.md

 $ npm install
 ```

-Run run it on local environment
+Run it on local environment:

 ```
 $ npm start